-Development stage mistakes are worst as it will consequently suffer over the years.
+Development stage mistakes are worst as they will consequently suffer over the years.
 It can range from architectural design mistakes to a simple selection of poor pull or doorknobs.
 This costs a lot as you cannot change it over the night.

 Maintenance stage mistakes are less costly but ignoring these can lead to great damages.
 It can range from choosing the poor coating to not cleaning the dropped-out water from the cabinet regularly.

-If the mistake seems to be too costly, it should be fixed as soon as possible regardless of its stage.
+If the mistake seems too costly, it should be fixed as soon as possible regardless of its stage.
 Many proactive and reactive measures can be taken considering the design and layout plan, selection of materials, and guidelines for the organization.

 8 Worst Kitchen Cabinet Mistakes and How to Fix Them